How To Clear Your Google Play Search History

 First, access the Play Store from your device.
 Tap on its icon from your Home screen or app drawer.

 Step 2 – Access Play Store Settings Menu

 Next, it’s time to go to your settings menu again.
-Tap on the Menu icon in the upper part of your screen or swipe right to open the Settings menu.
+Tap your profile icon located at the upper right-hand corner of your screen.

 Step 3 – Access My Apps & Games

-From your Play Settings menu, tap on My Apps & Games.
-You may recognize this as the section where you update all your apps.
-Instead of staying on the updates screen, tap on the Library tab instead.
+From your Play Settings menu, tap on My apps & device.
+Instead of staying on the Overview screen, tap on the Manage tab instead.

-To do this, scroll down to the app you want to remove and tap on the “x” next to the app name.
-You can also make this process faster by sorting by recently used and/or alphabetically.
+To do this, select the app you want to remove and tap on the trash icon at the upper right corner of the screen.
+You can also make this process faster by sorting by recently added and/or alphabetically.
 Change the sorting style by tapping on the icon with three horizontal lines of varying lengths above the first app entry.